Liquids and Complex Fluids Group

 What the group does

-This interdisciplinary field has industrial links to:
+The interdisciplinary liquids and complex fluids field has industrial links to:

 - petroleum and plastics

 We use a wide range of analytical, experimental and numerical methods, such as:

 - elasticity and continuum mechanics

 - numerical methods (e.g. computational fluid dynamics (CFD), particle-based methods and Monte-Carlo methods)